 You can specify where to place an automatic caption for any object except a picture; picture captions can only be automatically placed below the picture.
-If you need a caption above the picture (for example for data plots in scientific publications), you must add the captions manually, as described in "Adding captions manually" on page 220.
+If you need a caption above the picture (for example, for data plots in scientific publications), you must add the captions manually, as described in "Adding captions manually" on page 242.

-A common sequence name-Figure-is not one of the names provided: <None>, Drawing, Illustration, Table, and Text.
+A common sequence name-Figure-is not one of the names provided: None, Drawing, Illustration, Table, and Text.
 If you want a custom name for your graphics, do the following:

-- Open the Options OpenOffice.org Writer-AutoCaption dialog, described above. - Under the Add captions automatically when inserting section, check OpenOffice.org Writer Picture. - With the mouse, highlight the text Add captions automatically when inserting, if it is not already highlighted.
-This actives the Caption area in the dialog for pictures (graphics). - Under the Category drop-down list, enter the name that you want added, say, Figure, by overwriting any sequence name in the list.
+- 1. Open the Options OpenOffice.org Writer-AutoCaption dialog box, described above. - 2.
+Under the Add captions automatically when inserting section, check OpenOffice.org Writer Picture. - 3.
+With the mouse, highlight the text Add captions automatically when inserting, if it is not already highlighted.
+This actives the Caption area in the dialog box for pictures (graphics). - 4.
+Under the Category drop-down list, enter the name that you want added (say, Figure), by overwriting any sequence name in the list.
 (Overwriting the term will not delete it from the drop-down list.)
 You can also set some options for the number style and for a separator between the name and the number, if desired.
 Click OK to save the changes.

-Using the Caption dialog
+Using the Caption dialog box

-To add captions using the Caption dialog:
+To add captions using the Caption dialog box:

-- 1) Insert the graphic, then select it and click Insert > Caption. - 2) Under Properties on the Caption dialog box (Figure 241), make your selections for the Category, Numbering, and Separator fields (Illustration, Arabic (1 2 3), and a colon (:), respectively, for the example in Figure 241) and type your caption text in the Caption text box at the top.
+- 1) Insert the graphic, then select it and click Insert > Caption. - 2) Under Properties on the Caption dialog box (Figure 265), make your selections for the Category, Numbering, and Separator fields (Illustration, Arabic (1 2 3), and a colon (:), respectively, for the example in Figure 265) and type your caption text in the Caption text box at the top.
 Whatever text you enter for the caption appears in the box at the bottom, after the sequence name, number, and separator. - 3) Click OK.
-The graphic and its caption are placed in a frame, as shown in Figure 243.
+The graphic and its caption are placed in a frame, as shown in Figure 266. - Tip